sbbz/ghidra_scripts/README.md

 # ghidra_scripts

 ## NOPSelection
-NOPSelection is a ghidra_script that will NOP out a selection of bytes in the selected range.
-Currently the NOPping of intstructions can be executed by using ctrl + shift + n.
+This is a ghidra_script that will NOP out a selection of bytes in the selected range within the listing window of Ghidra.

+Initially the replacement of bytes by NOPs can be executed by using the keybinding :ctrl + shift + n.